faoiseamh/taxonomic-hub/README.md

+# Background
+This is a react and rails app that was being developed for a "social issues hub" centered around the idea of organizing events based on the topics they were related to.
+Topics belonged to one or more categories and these collective relationships would be used to draw similarities between events and illustrate intersectionality.
+I don't currently have the time to continue this side project so I'm open sourcing this as a general platform for organizing content (currently events) based on a tiered relational hierarchy (topics and categoryes - think graph structure).

+## Disclaimer

+This was my first foray into react and redux so this is by no means an example of the right way to do things in react.
+This was a learning project for me, so take it with *many grains of salt*.

 # Overview
 This is an app that consists of a Rails backend that serves as an API and helps to initially render the page.
 After initial page load, a single page javascript app takes over using React as a view layer, Redux to manage a global state, and React Router to handle the page routing.
 This React stack is also used on the backend to render the initial page for search engine indexing.